-This Ethiopian red lentil curry is similar to Indian curry, but is flavored with cardamom and ginger.
-Serve over rice for a hearty meal.
+These Ethiopian lentils are similar to an Indian red lentil curry, but uniquely flavored with cardamom and ginger!
+Serve over rice for an easy dinner.

 - 2 cups uncooked rice

 - 1 red onion

 - 3 tablespoons olive oil

 - 1 teaspoon turmeric